A Decision Support System for Safer Airplane Landings: Predicting Runway Conditions Using XGBoost and Explainable AI: Local explanations and the decision support system

 \section{Local explanations and the decision support system}

 In high-risk applications such as air transportation, taking well informed and safe decisions is of main importance.
-This has increased the focus on creating data-driven decision support systems for crucial tasks within the aviation industry in the recent years.
-Examples of this are decision support systems for tasks such as aircraft maintenance planning \cite{PAPAKOSTAS2010604,DENG2021113545}, aircraft dispatch assessment \cite{KOORNNEEF2020113338}, aircraft trajectory anomalies prediction \cite{DICICCIO20161}, runway conflict prevention \cite{LANDRY2013165}, and aviation incident risk prediction \cite{ZHANG201948}.
-The decision support systems can support in safer, more standardized, and more economic operations of several parts of the air transportation industry.

 Combining the XGBoost prediction models with SHAP local explanations can create a solid framework for a decision support system for runway conditions, to contribute to safer airplane landings and take-off.
-In section \ref{sec_ex}, we plotted all local SHAP values together to create global explanations of the models.
+In section~\ref{sec_ex}, we plotted all local SHAP values together to create global explanations of the models.
 This is a strong tool to get some understanding of how the models work.
 However, just looking at the single local explanation for a prediction can be just as useful.
 For an user of an artificial intelligence system, only getting the final prediction might not be as helpful in itself, as it is difficult to trust a decision without any arguments.
 SHAP values give local explanations of every prediction, meaning we can get information about why the surface conditions were predicted as they were at all times.